salesforce-marketingcloud/SFMC-Heroku-Async-Communication/README.md

 ![screenshot](docs/mcImgs/automationStudio_workflow.png)

 For each step slick in Choose and pick activity created earlier.
-* Step1 - Demo_Customers_Convert,
+* Step1 - `Demo_Customers_Convert`,
-* Step2 - Demo_Customers_Export,
+* Step2 - `Demo_Customers_Export`,
-* Step3 - Demo_Customers_FileTransfer,
+* Step3 - `Demo_Customers_FileTransfer`,
-* Step4 - Demo_Customers_Zip.
+* Step4 - `Demo_Customers_Zip`.

 Save it and click Run Once to verify Automation is working and file fil be moved to ftp location.

 ### Heroku App setup

 Once file is posted to FTP we can load it and then copy it to PG db.
 Heroku app that is build for this was written on TypeScript which then compiled to node.js.
-It is a good practice to write projects in TypeScript,  small slowness on the beginning in development will pay you off when your project will start growing.
+It is a good practice to write projects in TypeScript,  small slowness in the beginning in development will pay you off when your project will start growing.

-Usually you will run Export/Import as [one off dynos](https://devcenter.heroku.com/articles/one-off-dynos) [scheduled jobs](https://devcenter.heroku.com/articles/scheduler).
+Usually you will run Export/Import as [one off dynos](https://devcenter.heroku.com/articles/one-off-dynos) via [scheduled jobs](https://devcenter.heroku.com/articles/scheduler).

-* Ensure pg connection string is set in /src/script/export_data.ts and /src/script/load_data.ts
+* Ensure pg connection string is set in `/src/script/load_data.ts`
 * Ensure sftp credentials are set in /src/lib/fileManager.ts
-* setup in src/script/load_data.ts
+* variables in `src/script/load_data.ts`
   * `pgConnectionString` is variable to store PG connection string
   * `sourceFileName` is variable to store file name in ftp folder
   * `sourceFilePath` is variable to store file path on ftp

-* changes to src/script/load_data.sh
+* changes to `src/script/load_data.sh`
   * `_TableName` - schema.table_name value where to load data
   * `_TableFields` - comma separated list of fields which also should match columns in csv file.